nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 (3) detail specific actions that the organization will take to address the areas of improvement.

-Some organizations may be hesitant to publicly commit themselves to OSAPs; it can be difficult to admit areas where there is still work to be done.
+Some organizations may be hesitant to publicly commit themselves to OSAPs; it can be difficult to acknowledge areas where there is still work to be done.
 Part of adopting open science is becoming more comfortable sharing our failures -- as individuals and organizations -- as well as our successes.
-Honestly sharing a current status, publishing lessons learned, and announcing ideas for moving forward are exactly the open science practices that TOPS and the greater open science community are advocating scientists adopt.
+Honestly sharing a current status, publishing lessons learned, and announcing ideas for moving forward, are exactly the open science practices that TOPS and the greater open science community are advocating scientists adopt.

 One possible starting point for an OSAP  is to use the [UNESCO Recommendation on Open Science](https://en.unesco.org/science-sustainable-future/open-science/recommendation) which sets out 7 areas of action to advance open science.
 Within that report, there are specific examples for different types of organizations.